 Please join us for an evening with Stanford Global Studies students and faculty from across our 15 centers and programs.
-Our guest speaker is Nadia Murad Basee Taha, a Yazidi survivor of human trafficking, human rights activist, and 2016 Nobel Peace Prize nominee.
+Our guest speaker is Nadia Murad Basee Taha, a Yazidi survivor of human trafficking, human rights activist, and 2016 Nobel Peace Prize winner.
 In 2016, the United Nations Office on Drugs and Crime (UNODC) appointed her Goodwill Ambassador for the Dignity of Survivors of Human Trafficking.

 More information about Ms. Murad:

 - Nadia Murad, Yazidi Woman Who Survived ISIS Captivity, Wins Human Rights Prize (New York Times, October 2016)

 - Nadia Murad Basee Taha Briefs the UN Security Council on Trafficking of Persons in Situations of Conflict (UN Web TV, 7585th meeting, December 2015)

 - Nadia Murad Basee Taha Returns to Brief the UN Security Council in 7847th Meeting (United Nations YouTube Channel, December 2016)

 News Articles and Media